Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

     6a -- Yes --> 6b[Prompt the user to reboot] --> 6c[Reboot] --> 1
     6a -- No --> 1
 ```

+> **Warning**:
+> The CLI-based bootstrapper (default for console applications) is designed to be non-interactive and performs the prompt step using an environment variable.
+> This is done so as to avoid imposing blocking operations, which may be undesirable in traditionally stateless command line applications.
+> If you want to change this behavior, you can disable the prompt entirely using the [`<BootstrapperPromptRequired>`](#disable-confirmation-prompt) project property.

 ### Application resources